Factbox: Sanctions imposed on Iran

 - The second included new arms and financial sanctions.
 It extended an asset freeze to 28 more groups, companies and individuals engaged in or supporting sensitive nuclear work or the development of ballistic missiles.

-- The third increased travel and financial curbs on individuals and companies.
+- The third, in 2008, increased travel and financial curbs on individuals and companies.
 It expanded a partial ban on trade in items with both civilian and military uses to cover sales of all such technology to Iran.

 - A Security Council resolution passed on June 9, 2010, called for measures against new Iranian banks abroad if a connection to the nuclear or missile programs was suspected.